 - internal bleeding from the gastrointestinal tract or ruptured ectopic pregnancy

-In addition to actual blood loss, the loss of body fluids can cause a decrease in blood volume. blood in your body to drop.
+In addition to actual blood loss, the loss of body fluids can cause a decrease in blood volume.
 This can occur in cases of:

 - excessive diarrhea